-“I can easily say that being recognized by your Foundation gave me insight and perspective on my work to date, as well as a renewed vigor and energy for current and future endeavors.”
+I can easily say that being recognized by your Foundation gave me insight and perspective on my work to date, as well as a renewed vigor and energy for current and future endeavors.

-Mary Oslund, February 14, 1999
+- Mary Oslund, February 14, 1999

-Mary Oslund is a dance artist, choreographer, artistic director, and teacher.
-Throughout her career, she has advanced the discipline of contemporary dance through the exploration and creation of new work with choreography marked by physicality, movement invention, specialized group work, and a unique approach to partnering.
+Mary Oslund was a dance artist, choreographer, artistic director, and teacher.
+Throughout her career, she advanced the discipline of contemporary dance through the exploration and creation of new work with choreography marked by physicality, movement invention, specialized group work, and a unique approach to partnering.
 Oslund's choreography evolves from physical and intellectual research and exploration, building from elemental movement invention towards an orchestration of the individual performer within ensemble choreography.
 From an interactive studio process involving the dancers and collaborating artists, the choreography that emerges is urban and contemporary, rigorous, and singular.

 One of the strongest influences for Oslund's career and vision as a dancer and choreographer came through her association with Merce Cunningham and one of his earliest company members, Viola Farber.
 Oslund's work reflects this influence in its interest in intricate detail and form, the architecture of choreography, the collaboration and co-creation of dance with artists in a diversity of forms, indeterminacy, and construction methodology that unearths structure and order from sources ulterior to the individual intellect.

-Oslund has served on the faculties of Reed College, Lewis and Clark College, the University of Oregon, and Portland State University.
-She founded and directed Dance Works Studio in Eugene, Oregon and co-founded and co-directed Conduit studio in Portland, both of which have provided a home base for her company, Oslund+Co/Dance.
+Oslund served on the faculties of Reed College, Lewis and Clark College, the University of Oregon, and Portland State University.
+Oslund was also a contributor to the Portland Dance History Project at PSU.
+She founded and directed Dance Works Studio in Eugene, Oregon and co-founded and co-directed Conduit studio in Portland, both of which provided a home base for her company, Oslund+Co/Dance.
 Oslund received a B.F.A. and a M.A. in Modern Dance from Ohio State University.